 Stephanie is a single mother with a parenting vlog who befriends Emily, a secretive upper-class woman who has a child at the same elementary school.
 When Emily goes missing, Stephanie takes it upon herself to investigate.

-The story follows Rachel Chu (Wu), an American-born Chinese economics professor, who travels to her boyfriend Nick's (Golding) hometown of Singapore for his best friend's wedding.
-Before long, his secret is out: Nick is from a family that is impossibly wealthy, he's perhaps the most eligible bachelor in Asia, and every single woman in his ultra-rarefied social class is incredibly jealous of Rachel and wants to bring her down.Written by
+Rachel Chu, an American-born Chinese NYU professor, travels with her boyfriend, Nick to his hometown of Singapore for his best friend's wedding.
+Before long, his secret is out: Nick's family is wealthy, and he's considered the most eligible bachelor in Asia.
+Every single woman is incredibly jealous of Rachel and wants to bring her down.Written by

 Was this review helpful to you?